Materials-Consortia/optimade-python-tools/README.md

 ## Installation

-Installation instructions, for both the index meta-database, and for the main API can be found in [INSTALL.md](INSTALL.md).
+Installation instructions, for both the index meta-database, and for the main API can be found in [the documentation](https://www.optimade.org/optimade-python-tools/install/).

 ## Contributing